Gökçe Gökçen

-Gökçe Gökçen (born 24 September 1991) is a Turkish politician serving as a member of the Grand National Assembly since 2023.
-She has served as deputy chairwoman of the Republican People's Party since 2018.
+Gökçe Gökçen (born 24 September 1991) is a Turkish lawyer and politician who has served as a member of the Grand National Assembly for Izmir since 2023, representing the Republican People's Party (CHP).
+She has held senior positions within the CHP since 2018, serving as deputy chairwoman for youth policy from 2020 to 2023, and since 2023, as deputy chairwoman for legal policy.